 Isn’t it time you went SANE?

 There is much more to the SANE lifestyle.
 Getting 7-8 hours of sleep a night, reducing stress, and staying hydrated are three key SANE lifestyle components.
-These 3 key components along with performing eccentric exercises are the important factors in lowering your setpoint.
+These 3 key components, along with performing eccentric exercises, are important factors in lowering your setpoint.

 Ready to finally break free from the yo-yo dieting rollercoaster that can lead to diabesity?
 By balancing your hormones and lowering your body’s set-point weight, SANE is the solution you’ve been dreaming of.

 Want to know the exact foods and serving sizes scientifically proven by over 1,300 peer-reviewed research studies to boost metabolism, burn fat, and enjoy virtually effortless weight loss like a naturally thin person?

 Begin your exciting journey to lasting, healthy weight loss today.
 Download the free SANE metabolism boosting food list, cheat sheet, and “Eat More, Burn More” weight loss program by.